alces-flight/charge-client/docs/api_routes.md

 Type: Integer

-*creditsWhereRequired*
+*creditsWereRequired*

-Flags requests where there is insufficient compute units without considering service credits.
+Flags requests where there is insufficient compute units without considering available credits.
 It MUST be set to `true` if and only if the pre-request `computeUnitBalance` is less than the `amount`.
-This flag MUST NOT be used to determine if the request was successful.

 Type: Boolean

-*creditsWhereAllAllocated*

-Flags if the compute unit commitment credits allocated this month increased as a result of this request.
-The following conditions apply:
-* It MUST be `true` if the increase was successfully,
+*creditsWereAllAllocated* - __Deprecated__

+This flag is ambiguous as it does not refer to the depletion of all "available compute unit credits".
+Instead it means all the required credits for the request were allocated.
+Refer to the section below on how to infer this state without using this flag.

-* It MUST be `false` if the increase failed due to no remaining unallocated  credits in the compute unit commitment, and
+This flag MUST NOT be used due to its redundancy and ambiguity.
-* It SHOULD be `null` in all other cases.

-NOTE: `creditWhereAllAllocated` is a misnomer, it does not indicate all the credits where allocated.
-Instead it indicates at least one credit was allocated.

 Type: Boolean/ null